Ranking the Top 10 Penn State Wrestling Grapplers of Cael Sanderson Era

 Here was the list of multi-winners at the time: Cael Sanderson 2000, 2001, & 2002Ben Askren 2007 & 2008David Taylor 2012 & 2014 Taylor’s career winning percentage is only 3/100 away from No. 1 all-time and his career bonus point percentage was a staggering 91%!

-He finished either as the NCAA champion or the runner up in each of his four seasons and he and Ed Ruth are the only two grapplers on this list to win four Big Ten titles.
-It truly is splitting hairs when comparing David Taylor to the next guy.
-Because honestly, I would have no problem with either of them being No. 1.
-So with that, here’s who I have as the top guy.
+He finished either as the NCAA champion or the runner up in each of his four seasons and he, Ed Ruth, and Aaron Brooks are the only two grapplers on this list to win four Big Ten titles.
+It truly is splitting hairs when comparing David Taylor to the next two guys.
+Because honestly, I would have no problem with any of them being No. 1.
+So with that, here’s who I have as the top two guys.

 No. 2 Aaron Brooks (2019-2024)